Festa on Ice

 Festa on Ice is a figure skating show that IB Sports produced.
-2010 Winter Olympic champion Kim Yuna is a former client of IB Sports, which is a sports agency based on Seoul, South Korea.
+2010 Winter Olympic champion Kim Yuna is a former client of IB Sports, a sports agency based in Seoul, South Korea.

 2010 Festa on Ice

 The 2010 Festa on Ice was held at the Olympic Gymnastics Arena in Seoul, South Korea on April 16-18, 2010.
-2010 FOI was directed by Brian Orser and choreographed by David Wilson.
+It was directed by Brian Orser and choreographed by David Wilson.